ropensci/roweb3/content/blog/2025-12-15-better-code/index.md

 ## How to use those tools

 You could use those tools locally on your machine from time to time.
 For instance, when inheriting an older project, I will first renovate it using them.
+Locally, a real game changer is using the integration of your IDE with the tools.
+For instance, I have Positron set up so that Air is run on my scripts when I save them.
+The jarl CLI also provides [integrations with editors](https://jarl.etiennebacher.com/editors).

 You could also use those tools on continuous integration.
 For instance, a workflow might suggest formatting changes in Pull Requests.
 The use of suggestions rather than a direct commit means the contributor get a chance to learn about the improvements.